MarynaShavlak/dev-interview-hub/src/entities/Comment/ui/CommentCard/README.md

 ## Overview
 The **`CommentCard`** component is designed to display user comments in a React application, handling different UI states based on feature flags and loading conditions.
-It integrates with the `DeprecatedCommentCard` and `CommentCardRedesigned` components to offer backward compatibility and modern UI options, depending on the current feature settings.
+It integrates with the `CommentCardDeprecated` and `CommentCardRedesigned` components to offer backward compatibility and modern UI options, depending on the current feature settings.
 The component also includes a loading state using `CommentCardSkeleton`, ensuring a seamless user experience.

 ## Type Definition